• Skip to primary navigation

 Dough Composition

-Dough composition is vital for texture and flavor in baking.
+Dough composition is important for texture and flavor in baking.

 It's the main component that gives streusel and strudel their specific traits.

-Dough composition between these two treats varies a lot.
+Dough composition between these two treats varies a lot - see Dough vs Batter comparison for texture.

 Streusel is made with a crumbly mix of flour, sugar, butter - sometimes nuts or spices.